Did you know the common output jack for electric guitars is the mono jack? However, there are many guitar jack types that you can experiment with!

-In this article, we will discuss the output jack in more detail, and learn when it is we are ready for a new one.
+In this article, we will discuss the output jack types in more detail… So let us get started!

 1. What is a Guitar Output Jack?